 I am at a weird place in my life…

-I was out the other night with a bunch of friends from work when I ran into an old friend from college.
+I was out the other night with a group of friends from work when I ran into an old friend from college.
 We had not seen each other since the day we graduated.
-We hugged, exchanged pleasantries, and then the inevitable question came up.
-“What are you up to these days?”
+We hugged, exchanged pleasantries, and then the inevitable question came up, “What are you up to these days?”

 I graduated college in 2010 after 6 long years of working on my music therapy degree.
-It was seriously the hardest thing I have ever done in my life and also one of the things I am most proud of accomplishing.
-But these days I hate the question “What are you up to?”
+It was one of the hardest things I have ever done in my life and also one of the things I am most proud of accomplishing.
+But these days I hate the question: “What are you up to?”
 Because we all know that really means: “Where are you working?”

 She shared that she has a full-time music therapy position and I was truly excited for her.
 Because I know her and I know how passionate she is about music and this profession.
 Then it was time for me to share.
 I told her how I was working at the mental health center doing case management (not music therapy).
 I could immediately see it in her eyes.
 As if she was saying “Oh, you poor thing.”
 I tried to quickly explain that this was my decision.
 That I believe in music therapy and think it’s an amazing profession (Side note: It is such an amazing profession if you are not familiar with it! www.musictherapy.org), but I have learned that music is just not my passion.
 I could see that she didn’t understand.
 She couldn’t relate.
 So I quickly wrapped it up, said goodbye, and moved on.